osanstrong/arfc.github.io/manual/guides/writing/presentation.md

 ## Presentation Review

 - Make sure you allot adequate time for run-throughs (plural!), and revisions from the group
+- When the document has been thoroughly checked, request a review from Prof. Huff and the group

 ## Using the Presentation Template